-No, the COMPASS placement test must be taken at one of the three Durham Tech campuses in North Carolina.
+No, the placement tests must be taken at one of the three Durham Tech campuses in North Carolina.

-Is the COMPASS test the only one that I need to take?
+Are the reading, writing, and math placement tests the only ones I need to take?

 Students who are applying for a Health Technologies program will need to meet additional English language requirements.
 Please see the Health Technologies English Language requirement for additional information.

-Can I get an I-20 for the ESL program?
+Can I get an I-20 for the English as a Second Language (ESL) program?

-No, Durham Tech does not issue an I-20 for this noncredit program.
+No, Durham Tech does not issue an I-20 for any noncredit programs.

 Do you have scholarships and financial aid?

-Durham Tech has no financial aid available for non-resident international students.
+Durham Tech has no financial aid available for entering non-resident international students that do not qualify for federal financial aid or Durham Connect Funds.
 Non-resident international students pay North Carolina out-of-state tuition fees.